“Be Free.”

 Feature

 When you take this feature, name 1 type of trade or tool-set that your character would know how to use.
-You may now halve the difficulty for any crafting scenes which make use of said skill-set.
+You may craft items with this knowledge for half of their normal price.

 Repeatable: You may take this feature multiple times, choosing a different trade or tool-set each time.